 Customer Acquisition Cost (CAC) is a measurement of the amount you spend on sales, marketing and other associated costs in order to acquire new customers.
 This is useful for forecasting and budgeting purposes.

 Lifetime Value (LTV) represents the total revenue generated by a customer over the lifetime of their account.

 Churn could be either customer churn rate which measures the number of customers leaving your service each month.
 It could also be revenue churn, which measures the amount of revenue paid by customers leaving your service each month.

 SaaS Product Metrics

-SaaS product metrics on the other hand give useful data into the users, their behaviour and their habits in regards to your product and their overall satisfaction with it.
+SaaS product metrics on the other hand give useful data about the users, their behaviour and their habits in regard to your product and their overall satisfaction with it.

 For instance, active users can focus on daily, weekly, or monthly users.
 It helps to understand how many customers are actually using your product, which can inform future growth and scaling.